 In order to protect the health and welfare of children and school staff members alike, Indiana laws require that school personnel observe certain safeguards in administering prescription medication to pupils.
-If school personnel are to administer prescription medicine to your child, the following procedures must be followed:
+If school personnel are to administer prescription medicine to your child, the following procedures MUST be followed:

-- 1. All medication shall be kept in the school office. - 2.
+- 1. ALL medication shall be kept in the school office. - 2.
 The secretary or principal will administer all medications.
 Students are not permitted to mediate themselves at any time. - 3.
 The office staff makes every effort to dispense medication in a timely manner, but occasionally circumstances beyond our control may delay dispensing scheduled medication. - 4.
 All prescription medication to be administered during school hours must be in original pharmacy issued container with label.
-Please request an extra bottle from the pharmacist so just the amount of medicine needed at school can be kept in the nurse's office.
-A note is needed from the parent stating the student's name, the name of the medication, the dose, when it is to be administered, and for how long.

-- 5. All prescription medications that are administered on a regular basis or on an "as needed basis" must have a completed Medication Permission Form on file.
+Please request an extra bottle from the pharmacist so just the amount of medicine needed at school can be kept in the school office. - 5.
+All prescription medications that are administered on a regular basis or on an "as needed basis" must have a completed Medication Permission Form on file.
 This includes inhalers and EpiPens.
 Forms are available in the school office.
 Any dosage changes must have a doctor's written statement or new prescription container.
 All prescriptions must be current within the year. - 6.
-Non-prescription medications (over-the-counter medications) to be given must also be in the original container (please not baggies or envelopes) with written authorization for parent/ guardian detailing when the medication is to be given, how much, and for what reason. - Tylenol, Advil, Benadryl for bee stings, topical preparation for cuts and itching, cough drops will be administered to your child, if necessary, with written permission ONLY via the Medication Permission Form.
-It is the parent's responsibility to provide any medications authorized. - Students will not be allowed to take medications home.
+Non-prescription medications (over-the-counter medications) to be given must also be in the original container (please NO baggies or envelopes) with written authorization for parent/guardian detailing when the medication is to be given, how much, and for what reason.
+A note is needed from the parent stating the student's name, the name of the medication, the dose, when it is to be administered, and for how long. - 7.
+Tylenol, Advil, Benadryl for bee stings, topical preparation for cuts and itching, cough drops will be administered to your child, if necessary, with written permission ONLY via the Medication Permission Form.
+It is the parent's responsibility to provide any medications authorized.

+8. Students will not be allowed to take medications home.
 This includes all prescription and overthe-counter medications.
 Medication can only be released to a parent or an adult over the age of 18.

-STUDENTS SHOULD BE KEPT HOME FROM SCHOOL FOR ...
+STUDENTS SHOULD BE KEPT HOME FROM SCHOOL FOR...

-- A temperature of 100 or higher- the student should remain fever-free (without the benefits of Tylenol/Advil) for 24 hours before returning to school. - Most inflammatory eye conditions until a doctor has verified it is not contagious.
-In the case of pink eye, the student may return to school after 24 hours of treatment. - Rashes until a doctor has verified it is not contagious or infectious. - Sore or inflamed throat-if strep throat is diagnosed, the student need to be on medication for 24 hours before returning to school. - Discharge from ears. - Diarrhea and Vomiting.
+- A temperature of 100 or higher. - Most inflammatory eye conditions until a doctor has verified it is not contagious.
+In the case of pink eye, the student may return to school after 24 hours of treatment with a doctor's note - Rashes until a doctor has verified it is not contagious or infectious. - Sore or inflamed throat-if strep throat is diagnosed, the student need to be on medication for 24 hours before returning to school. - Discharge from ears. - Diarrhea and Vomiting.
 Your child must not have any episodes of vomiting or diarrhea for 24 hours before returning to school - Body lice, head lice.
 The school has a "no nit" policy.